 - Candidate must have at least a C average in high school.

-- Candidate will continue his/her education at a formal accredited training program (apprenticeship, trade school, cosmetology, etc.) or will attend a 2 to 4 year accredited college or university during the fall of 2014.
+- Candidate will continue his/her education at a formal accredited training program (apprenticeship, trade school, cosmetology, etc.) or will attend a 2 to 4 year accredited college or university

 - Candidate does not have to attend high school in the same ISTA district where the member teaches.